vivangkumar/giphy-scala/README.md

 # giphy-scala

-A scala library to interact with the [Giphy API](https://github.com/Giphy/GiphyAPI)
+A scala library to interact with the [Giphy API](https://github.com/Giphy/GiphyAPI).

+This library started out trying to get familiar with Scala and learn its basics.

 ## Dependencies